walnuthq/madara-docs/docs/components/prover.md

 ## Security

+While proofs provide many guarantees, some key examples include:
+- The trace followed all of the network's rules.
+For example, a smart contract is only allowed to modify its own storage.
+- The network state after the block's execution is correctly derived from both the previous state and the trace execution.
+- Every transaction in the block was executed exactly once and in the correct order.

 The used provers are built with Zero Knowledge technology.
 Such provers have the following basic characteristics:
 - A correctly implemented prover can't generate invalid proofs.
 - A correctly implemented verifier doesn't accept invalid proofs.